 Should I sue someone for leaving a negative review about my business?

 Although you may have a legitimate case, suing somebody over an online review should be a last resort.
 Consider the effect it can have on your reputation.
-Instead of jumping straight to suing somebody, consider dealing with the negative review by other means, such as contacting the reviewer, responding publicly to the review, or flagging it for community guidelines.
+Try every other option first, such as contacting the reviewer, responding publicly to the review or flagging it for community guidelines.

 What is the best way to deal with negative reviews?

 When a customer or client is unhappy, your best option is to listen.
-Work with your customer to understand why they are unhappy, and be willing to offer a solution to their problem.
+Work with your customer to understand why they are unhappy and be willing to offer a solution to their problem.
 Ask them to consider removing or editing their review.
+Always remain calm and keep emotion out of the equation.

 When can a business sue for online reviews?